pedresp/PythonEssentials/README.md

 Note: the height is measured by the number of fully completed layers – if the builders don't have a sufficient number of blocks and cannot complete the next layer, they finish their work immediately.

 **Solution:** pyramid.py

+## 3.2.15 Collatz's hypothesis

+**Problem:** In 1937, a German mathematician named Lothar Collatz formulated an intriguing hypothesis (it still remains unproven) which can be described in the following way:

+1. take any non-negative and non-zero integer number and name it c0;
+2. if it's even, evaluate a new c0 as c0 ÷ 2;
+3. otherwise, if it's odd, evaluate a new c0 as 3 × c0 + 1;
+4. if c0 ≠ 1, go back to point 2.

+The hypothesis says that regardless of the initial value of c0, it will always go to 1.

+Write a program which reads one natural number and executes the above steps as long as c0 remains different from 1.
+We also want you to count the steps needed to achieve the goal.
+Your code should output all the intermediate values of c0, too.

+**Solution:** collatz.py